StacieL/doc/docs/BuidTAB-testApp.md

 * <b>Install:</b> Installs the application on a connected device.

-Select a Simulator to build your application on, and press the Build and Run button.
+Select a Simulator to build and test your application on, and press the <b>Build and Run</b> button.

 ![alt-text](assets/4DforiOSOverview/Build-Tab-4D-for-iOS.png)